SUSE/sesdev/README.md

 As described
 [here](https://github.com/vagrant-libvirt/vagrant-libvirt/issues/658#issuecomment-380976825),
-this can be resolved by manually deleting all the domains (VMs) and volumes associated with the old deployment:
+this can be resolved by manually deleting all the domains (VMs) and volumes associated with the old deployment (note: the commands must be run as root):

 ```
-$ sudo virsh list --all
+# virsh list --all
-$ # see the names of the "offending" machines.
+# # see the names of the "offending" machines.
 For each, do:
-$ sudo virsh destroy <THE_MACHINE>
+# virsh destroy <THE_MACHINE>
-$ sudo virsh undefine <THE_MACHINE>
+# virsh undefine <THE_MACHINE>
-$ sudo virsh vol-list default
+# virsh vol-list default
-$ # For each of the volumes associated with one of the deleted machines, do:
+# # For each of the volumes associated with one of the deleted machines, do:
-$ sudo virsh vol-delete --pool default <THE_VOLUME>
+# virsh vol-delete --pool default <THE_VOLUME>
 ```

 ### Storage pool not found: no storage pool with matching name 'default'